Klalena/data_stories_of_alena.github.io/_posts/2020-10-23-How-to-work-with-the-StarWars-API-in-Python.md

 # Find the films that the Yoda appeared in

-Since the `films` column contains a list of urls of movies, we can extract the titles of this movie as follows:
+Since the `films` column contains a list of URLs of movies, we can extract the titles of these movie as follows:

 ```python
 #the following list comprehension pulls the data from API for each URL in the films column, converts it to JSON format,